Why Erasmus+?

 In case you feel that you belong to one of the mentioned groups, please contact Karin Schwach (erasmus.outgoing(at)uni-graz.at).
 In this way, we can have a look at your situation individually and advise you in the best possible way.

-If you receive study allowances in Austria, you can also apply for an additional study abroad support - it does not reduce the mobility grant.
+If you receive study allowances in Austria, you can also apply for an additional study abroad support - it does not reduce the monthly mobility grant.
 For further information, please contact the Studienbeihilfenbehörde (+43 316 81 33 88-0, Metahofgasse 30, 8020 Graz).

 You have to be enrolled: